yeehaa123/yeehaa.io/src/content/Posts/across-space-and-time.md

 createdAt: 2024-07-01T08:43:33.622Z
 updatedAt: 2024-07-01T08:43:33.622Z
 publishedAt: 2024-07-01T08:43:33.622Z
-bannerImageURL: 89b1fb382ed57be8ba2258f9bc42187e.png
+bannerImageURL: e313b97a9498621b924d013f77f66dc3.png
-excerpt: Biological ecosystems are defined by space and time, but modern ecosystems transcend these.
-Ecosystem architecture proposes decentralized, non-hierarchical structures inspired by diverse disciplines.
+excerpt: Biological ecosystems are specific to space and time, but the term 'ecosystem' has been broadened to describe non-natural organizations, underscoring a shift towards organic, decentralized structures.
-description: The concept of ecosystems in biology, confined to space and time, has evolved metaphorically to describe decentralized and temporal organizations beyond geographic boundaries.
-These modern ecosystems emphasize non-hierarchical structures, reflecting a shift in organizational expectations.
-To create thriving ecosystems, a new practice called ecosystem architecture is proposed, drawing inspiration from diverse fields.
-This series will examine how decentralization and regenerative practices can foster innovative ecosystems.
+description: Biological ecosystems are confined to space and time, featuring unique biotic and abiotic factors.
+The term 'ecosystem' has been stretched to describe non-natural organizations, reflecting a shift towards less hierarchical and more organic structures.
+Ecosystem architecture draws from diverse disciplines to address the need for decentralized, thriving, and resilient organizations across space and time.
 tags:
-  - ecosystems
+  - ecosystem
   - biology
-  - internet
+  - network
-  - design
+  - space
-  - future
+  - nature
 course: groom-your-ecosystem
 ---
 In biology, an ecosystem is confined to a particular space and time.
 It is bound to the specific geographic area where a community of living organisms interacts with their physical environment.
 This space can vary greatly in size, from a small pond, to an expansive forest, or a vast ocean.
 Each ecosystem is characterized by its unique combination of biotic actors, such as plants, animals, and microorganisms, and abiotic factors, including climate, soil, water, and topography which can and will change over time.
 The spatio-temporal boundaries of a biological ecosystem are crucial because they determine the specific interactions and relationships among organisms.